brutdefut/ficisertligi/_posts/2021-11-14-laphroaig-four-oak.md

 -Virgin American Oak
 -European Oak Hogshead

 4 types of oak casks above are blended to create the "Four Oak", as it is called.
-However, we all know that increasing the number of barrels used in maturation and mixing them does not always produce very good results.
+However, we all know that increasing the number of casks used in maturation and mixing them do not always produce very good results.
 Unfortunately, this expression has a structure that is lost in the same confusion and cannot find its balance.

 Laphroaig Four Oak can be a fun adventure for NAS and experimental whisky lovers like me, but I would recommend serious whisky lovers to stay closer to the true classic; Laphroaig 10.